xmpp-iot/xmpp-iot.github.io/_posts/tutorials/2014-11-16-javascript-tutorial.md

 modified: 2014-11-16T01:01:01
 tags: []
 toc: true
-share: true
-comments: true
-ads: false
 image:
 	feature: 400x250.gif
---
+share: false
+comments: false
+ads: false
+---

 This tutorial shows how to make a web client that can read and write values to XMPP-IoT devices it is based on the Strophe.js package and node.js